RoboJackets/apiary/SECURITY.md

 ## Supported Versions

 We are primarily concerned with versions that are deployed to a live environment.
-You can see which commits are live in each environment on [the deployments page](https://github.com/RoboJackets/apiary/deployments).
+In general, any deployment will be running the latest version of the code within one week of it being pushed to GitHub.

 ## Reporting a Vulnerability